 Zagreb To Dubrovnik Drive

 Whether you are looking for Zagreb car rental or Dubrovnik car rental, you will need a car if you plan on driving from Zagreb to Dubrovnik.
-All the major car rental companies are located at both Zagreb Airport and Dubrovnik Airport, but it’s important to book your car in advance.
-You don’t want to be left without a car.
+All the major car rental companies are located at both Zagreb Airport and Dubrovnik Airport, but it’s essential to book your car in advance.
+You don’t want to be left without a vehicle.

 If you decide to travel from Zagreb to Dubrovnik by car, your best bet is to jump on the A1 motorway.
 This will get you to Ploce, 100 kilometers short of Dubrovnik and about five hours’ drive.

 The border crossings at Klek and Zaton Doli can get quite busy during summer and particularly on weekends.
 So, your best bet is to aim to cross really early or late when traveling in the summer season.
-In addition, Bosnia & Herzegovina is not an EU member state so be sure to check whether you have any visa requirements.
+Also, Bosnia & Herzegovina is not an EU member state, so be sure to check whether you have any visa requirements.

 You will also need to ensure you have all the required documentation and insurances for your rental car, which the customs guys may ask for at the border.
-Plus it will pay to confirm with your car rental company whether your insurance provides coverage in Bosnia & Herzegovina.
+Plus, it will pay to confirm whether your insurance provides coverage in Bosnia & Herzegovina with your car rental company.
 Otherwise, you could be up for some big bucks if something goes wrong!

 Once you’ve got through the border, it’s also well worth considering making a pit stop in Ston along this last little stretch of road.
 Perhaps indulge in a few of the famous oysters even!

 Zagreb To Dubrovnik Private Transfer